pliang64/fatools/README.md

  **-g N** skip sequences with N or more Ns by printing to STDERR. </br>

- **-r 1/2** 1: skip redundant entry based ID by printing to STDERR; 2: keep redudant entries by adding a serial number to the identical IDs to make each ID unique.</br>
+ **-r 1/2** 1: skip redundant entry based ID by printing to STDERR; 2: keep redundant entries by adding a serial number to the identical IDs to make each ID unique.</br>

  **-R 1/N** skip redundant entries based on sequence by printing to STDERR.